TOAST-DOCS/Gamebase/en/aos-authentication.md

 **AUTH_EXTERNAL_LIBRARY_ERROR**

-* Occurs in SDK of each IdP.
+* The error is returned when an error occurs in external authentication library.
-* Check the error code as below.
+* The information on the error in external authentication library is included in the error details, and you can find detailed error code and message as follows.

 ```java
 Gamebase.login(activity, provider, new GamebaseDataCallback<AuthToken>() {